Pong (programmers only)

 The game must have sound effects when the game starts, a ball hits a paddle or wall, or a

 point is scored.
 These should all be distinct sounds.
+You can use these sounds: optional Pong assets

 The current score should be clearly displayed.
 After one player has scored 5 points, the